mscarey/AuthoritySpoke/docs/guides/introduction.rst

     command hierarchy> is
       the Rule that the court MAY SOMETIMES impose the
         RESULT:
-          the Fact that <Borland International> infringed the copyright in <the Lotus menu command hierarchy>
+          the fact that <Borland International> infringed the copyright in <the Lotus menu command hierarchy>
         GIVEN:
-          the Fact that <the Lotus menu command hierarchy> was copyrightable the Fact that <Borland International> copied constituent elements of
+          the fact that <the Lotus menu command hierarchy> was copyrightable the fact that <Borland International> copied constituent elements of
           <the Lotus menu command hierarchy> that were original
         GIVEN the ENACTMENT:
           "Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.…" (/us/usc/t17/s102/a 2013-07-18)